stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 **Verify AppBinding:**

-Check that AppBinding object has been created for the `mysql-recovery` database,
+Check that the AppBinding object has been created for the `mysql-recovery` database,

 ```bash
 $ kubectl get appbindings -n staging